mirzaghaderi/shiny_rtpcr/README.md

 # Input data structure

-Input data should be in csv format.
+The input data should be in csv format.
 For relative expression analysis using `TTEST_DDCt`, `WILCOX_DDCt`, `ANOVA_DCt`, and `ANOVA_DDCt` tabs, the input data table should include the following columns from left to wright:

 1. Experimental condition columns, and one block (plate) if data comes from different plates [NOTE 1](#note-1).